Current opportunities to join the Usher Institute.

 Please note that all Usher Institute vacancies are advertised on the vacancies section of the University of Edinburgh Jobs website, where it is possible to set up personalised email notifications for future vacancies of interest.

-Closing Date: 21 June 2017
+Closing Date: 18-Oct-2017

-Line manager: Michelle Evans, Programme Manager
+Line manager: RESPIRE Unit Manager

-Line manager: Dr Sarah Chan
+Line manager: Dr Ruth McQuillan

-Closing Date: 07 July 2017
+Closing Date: 26-Oct-2017

 We are seeking an enthusiastic Global Respiratory Health Research Manager for this exciting and varied post based within the Usher Institute at the University of Edinburgh.
 The post holder will be responsible for the set up and day-to-day management of this global respiratory research programme of work and will include liaison with colleagues in Edinburgh, Bangladesh, India, Malaysia and Pakistan.
 The post-holder will be expected to operate at a senior level to plan, develop and manage the administrative aspects of this unit and manage and support junior staff.

-The post is full-time (35 hours per week), available from July 2017 and is Fixed Term for 4 years.
+The post is full-time (35 hours per week), available from November 2017 to 31st March 2021.